lucapette/website/content/writing/my-programming-principles.md

 over-engineered or under-engineered (why isn't that a thing?
 It's almost as common!) solutions in my career.
-More often than not, these wrongly sized solutions were merely a reflection of approaching an existing codebase like a greenfield project or, maybe worse, the other way around.
+More often than not, these wrongly sized solutions were merely a reflection of approaching an existing codebase like a greenfield project or, worse, the other way around.

 ## Table of content <!-- omit from toc -->